An acceptable Ph.D. thesis should contain a contribution to knowledge taking one of the following forms:

 - postponed conditional acceptance

-You can use any word-processing programme to prepare your thesis, but it needs to be sent in as one pdf file.
+You can use any word-processing programme to prepare your thesis, but it needs to be sent in as one pdf file (see thesis template).
 After the examination period, when a defence date has been set, the final step is to send the document to the Printshop to have it copied and bound.
 This is dealt with by your supervisor's assistant, who also prepares the title and introductory pages on the standard EUI Economics Department templates.
 There is therefore no need for you to do a formal cover page for this document.
 It is of the utmost importance to have the correct title of your thesis on this document and your name as you would like it to appear on the final printed and bound thesis.
-Your thesis will be copied in black and white: no colour graphs should be used.
+Your thesis will be copied in black and white, so no colour graphs should be used.

 The EUI encourages researchers to publish their defended theses as an electronic thesis document.
 The Ph.D. thesis is published electronically in full text as a protected pdf file and inserted in the EUI repository Cadmus and publications databases.
 This text cannot be downloaded, printed, or copied.
 If cited or quoted, reference should be made to the full name of the author, the title, the year and the publisher.
 The author will be given a form to fill in at the time of his/her defence.
 The author must inform the Economics Department of the EUI if the thesis is published elsewhere and also take responsibility for any consequential obligation(s).